richard-jr-lewis/mb-m-w/README.md

+# Notes
+Implementation took ~1.5hrs spread over the weekend.

+My current employer does not use Git or practice TDD.
+I have taught myself how to use these in my spare time.

+Given more time, I would extend the tests to cover negative values (to stop "paying in" via a withdrawal and vice versa) as well as mocking up the repositories to suitably test the Execute methods and calling the Notification service.

 # Moneybox Money Withdrawal

 The solution contains a .NET core library (Moneybox.App) which is structured into the following 3 folders: